Myndex/SAPC-APCA/documentation/minimum_compliance.md

 Everything as recited in "APCA™ Compatible" but further including:
 - A link to the font size/weight lookup tables and documentation (required).
-    - This should include the Bronze/Silver/Gold level descriptions (optional TFN).
+    - This should include the Bronze/Silver/Gold level descriptions (optional until WCAG&nbsp;3 is official).
 - In addition to the Lc output, additionally a visible output stating the minimum font size for weights 300, 400, and 700.
     - Additional weights may be included.
     - If a user settable variable weight is included, then only weight 400 and the variable weight need to be displayed.